 Most Law enforcement agencies prefer body cameras lenses of up to 120°.
 Anything above that will start to distort the image, causing the so-called fisheye effect.

 In 2014, the first-ever study conducted about the effects of police body cameras found that citizen complaints dropped 88% among officers equipped with cameras.
-Body cameras successfully de-escalate situations because the publics know they are being recorded.
+Body cameras successfully de-escalate situations because the public knows they are being recorded.

-Not every department likes body cameras equipped with automatic night vision because they want cameras to show only what the officer was able to see at the moment the footage was being recorded.
+Not every department likes body cameras equipped with automatic night vision.
+Some want cameras to show only what the officer was able to see at the moment.
 Night Vision will always show more then what an officer actually saw.
 For example, a video recorded with night vision may show that the officer shot a suspect that was only holding a cellphone.
 To the officer, in the dark and under stressful conditions, he may have seen what looked like a weapon.
 It would be improper and unfair to show that video in court as the jury would not be able to accurately comprehend the difficult decision the officer had to make under the most stressful conditions.

 For a body camera to be considered law enforcement grade, it has to have non-removable SD cards to prevent tampering of recorded video, be able to record with just 1 press of a button or switch, and have its own docking station for charging and uploading files.
 It also has to have a secure mount that is both comfortable to the officer and easy to activate.

-Although common sense tells us that higher resolution is always preferable, anything above 1080p is considered unnecessary when it comes to police body cameras.
-Higher resolution leads to heavier files and create storage issues for departments.
+Although common sense tells us higher resolution is preferable, anything above 1080p is unnecessary for police body cameras.
+Higher resolution leads to heavier files and creates storage issues for departments.
 When it comes to video resolution, the sweet spot is 720p.
 It may be lower than 1080p quality but is still HD (High Definition) recording.

 One of the main reasons police agencies purchase and wear body cameras is to promote transparency with the public.
 What would be the point of all that if an officer can simply delete videos from their body camera?
-Law Enforcement grade body cameras prevent an officer from deleting files by having on-board non-removable memory that is either password protected, encrypted, or both.
+Law Enforcement grade body cameras prevent officers from deleting files by having non-removable memory that is either password-protected, encrypted, or both.

 Fact 7: Police body cameras are always recording but not really